-Curative radiation treatments are delivered in small daily doses over five to six weeks.
-Occasionally, chemotherapy is given together with radiation to enhance its effect.
-Radiation used for symptom relief is usually given for a shorter time, between five or ten daily treatments.
+Curative radiation treatments are delivered one of two ways.
+For small localized cancers, stereotactic body radiation therapy (SBRT) may be appropriate (see below).
+For larger cancers or cancers that have spread into the lymph nodes, conventional radiation is given in small daily doses over five to six weeks.
+Often, chemotherapy is given together with radiation to enhance its curative effect.
+Radiation used for palliative symptom relief is usually given for a shorter time, between five or ten daily treatments.